nevinBoyd/LifeQuest/README.md

 If continued, future versions of LifeQuest would include:

-* AI-assisted task and sub-quest generation to remove reliance on preset defaults
 * XP-based unlocks tied to themes, personas, or UI elements
 * Optional personas that influence tone, quest phrasing, or feedback
 * Expanded analytics or progress summaries over time
 * Additional polish around onboarding and visual transitions

----

-## Final Notes

-LifeQuest represents a realistic snapshot of a project built under pressure rather than an idealized demo.
-While it does not fully realize the original pitch, it demonstrates full-stack architecture, authentication, relational data handling, and a coherent user flow from end to end.